 E. University Staff Appointments

 Any individual appointed to a university staff position shall be required to serve a probationary period at least six months in duration.
 The length of the probationary period must be identified upon hire.
 The standard duration of a probationary period will be six months, but upon approval of the UW institution Human Resources Director periods of up to one year can be used for supervisory and public safety positions or positions with distinct season-related duties, such as power plant operators, for whom an entire annual cycle of review may be appropriate.
+Probationary periods of up to 18 months may be used for employees in public safety and/or law enforcement positions.
 Upon approval of the Human Resources Director, a probationary period may be reduced or extended.
 The probationary period may be reduced by as much as half the established duration if the employee is performing satisfactorily, and it may be extended if there was a lengthy, excused absence during the period or if performance is improving but has not yet met expectations at or near the end of the probationary period.
 Probationary extensions shall not exceed six months.
 It is recommended that there be at least one performance evaluation with an employee while on a probationary period.

 During the probationary period the work of the employee should be closely observed to determine if the employee is effectively able to carry out the assigned duties and responsibilities on a continuing basis.
 The appointing UW institution may dismiss any employee without the right of appeal during the employee’s probationary period.
 Dismissals shall not be made on a discriminatory basis.
 Once an employee successfully completes a probationary period, the appointment from that point on will be with an expectation of continued employment as long as there is sufficient need and funding for the position and as long as the employee’s performance in the position is acceptable.
 Discipline and dismissal of a university staff member with an expectation of continued employment may be imposed only for just cause.
 Please see SYS 1233, Grievance Procedures.